You have the power, don’t just depend on RBI, SC tells Centre on loan moratorium

 New Delhi, Aug 26: The Supreme Court on Wednesday pulled up the Centre for not taking a stand on giving moratorium on charging interest on loan as well as interest on interest during the same period declared during pandemic.

 "You make your stand clear.
 You cannot not say anything.
 It is your responsibility to take steps under the Disaster Management Act.
 You have enough powers to decide the issue of waiver.
-You cannot just depend on the RBI," a bench headed by Justice Ashok Bhushan said.
+You cannot just depend on the RBI," a bench comprising Justices Ashok Bhushan, R Subhash Reddy and MR Shah said.

 Has the loan moratorium been extended by RBI: All you should know